xpublish-community/xpublish/docs/source/getting-started/tutorial/introduction.md

 )
 ```

-Serving the dataset then simply requires calling the
+Serving the dataset then requires calling the
 {meth}`~xpublish.Rest.serve` method on the {class}`~xpublish.Rest` instance or
 the {attr}`xarray.Dataset.rest` accessor: